-Matterhorn Glacier Paradise set at the top of Klein Matterhorn peak, is one of the must-see areas that you absolutely shouldn’t miss in Zermatt, no matter in which season you visit.
+Matterhorn Glacier Paradise set at the top of Klein Matterhorn mountain peak, is one of the must-see areas that you absolutely shouldn’t miss in Zermatt, no matter in which season you visit.

 At 3,883 m (12,739 ft) above sea level, this is the highest viewing platform in the Alps, with a 360° panorama of some of the highest mountains in Europe.
-From the top, you can see 14 Alpine glaciers and 38 mountain peaks higher than 4,000 m (13,123 ft), including Matterhorn just nearby, but also Mont Blanc in a distance.
+From the top, you can see 14 Alpine glaciers and 38 mountain peaks higher than 4,000 m (13,123 ft), including Matterhorn just nearby, but also Mont Blanc in the distance.

 But the unique glacial experience starts even before you reach the peak of Klein Matterhorn, when you go up to the top by cable car between Trockener Steg and Matterhorn Glacier Paradise.
 The ride takes you right above a glacier and the views are incredible!